aiven/devportal/docs/products/dragonfly/howto/migrate-ext-redis-df-console.rst

 * Close the migration wizard by clicking **Close window** and later return to monitor the migration status from the service overview page.
 * The migration duration varies based on the size of your database.
 You can continue writing to the target database during migration but avoid manual changes that might impact replication.
 * Certain managed database features will be disabled while the migration is in progress.
-* If necessary, stop the migration by selecting **Stop migration**.
-Data that has already been migrated will remain on Aiven.
+* If needed, halt the migration by selecting **Stop migration**.
+Previously migrated data will remain on Aiven.

 .. warning::